slipset/slipset.github.io/_posts/2014-04-18-Thoughts-on-getting-Clojure-into-the-enterprise.md

 ---
 layout: post
-title: "Thoughts on getting CLojure into the enterprise"
+title: "Thoughts on getting Clojure into the enterprise"
 categories: Clojure
 ---